 - Texas Tech University Health Sciences Center (1987)

-- The University of Texas Medical Branch at Galveston (1988), Internal Medicine
+- UT Medical Branch at Galveston (1988), Internal Medicine

 - Development of high reliability teams